-- Click Prepare infrastructure > Target, and select the Azure subscription you want to use.
+- Select Prepare infrastructure > Target.
+Select the Azure subscription you want to use.

-- Specify whether your target deployment model is Resource Manager-based, or classic.
+- Specify whether your target deployment model is based on Azure Resource Manager or is classic.

 Site Recovery checks that you have one or more compatible Azure storage accounts and networks.